ljnconsult/UXLessonsBlog/_drafts/what-is-ux.md

 featured_image: /uploads/don-norman-what-is-ux.jpg
 ---

+&nbsp;

 What is UX?
 You may get a different answer to that question depending on who you ask.
 Over the years, I have given that question and answer a lot of thought but my research kept pointing me back to the same source and definition.

 That source is Donald Norman; he was the first person at Apple Computer to have “User Experience” in his job title back in 1993.
 He is also the author of the popular book The Design of Everyday Things, and if you have not read his book yet I highly recommend it for all current and future UXers.

+Now watch the video below as Donald Norman explains in his own words what the&nbsp; UX means:

+&nbsp;

 Donald Norman describes UX as, “everything that touches upon your experience with the product”.
 His definition has been further refined by a group he co-founded, the Nielsen Norman Group.
 The Nielsen Norman Group believes, “user experience encompasses all aspects of the end-user's interaction with the company, its services, and its products”.